Topology, rigid cosymmetries and linearization instability in higher gauge theories: Discussion

 Finally, in the problem of deformation quantization of classical theories, the differential geometry of the phase space plays a crucial role.
 When the phase space is a smooth manifold, the Fedesov construction essentially solves the problem~\cite{fedosov}.
 In classical field theories, the phase space can be identified with the space of solutions.
 Non-smooth, singular points (precisely those solutions that are linearization unstable) then pose an obstacle to quantization.
 The situation with deformation quantization in the presence of such singularities is much less clear, though some work has been done in that direction~\cite{pflaum1,pflaum2,gotay}.
 We hope that the results of this paper could serve as tools in this program.

-\paragraph{Acknowledgements.} The author thanks Glenn Barnich for enlightening discussions regarding characteristic cohomology, Artur Sergyeyev for pointing out the concept of cosymmetry, and Sergey Igonin for references~\cite{verbov1,verbov2}.
+\paragraph{Acknowledgements.} The author thanks Glenn Barnich for enlightening discussions regarding characteristic cohomology, Artur Sergyeyev for pointing out the concept of cosymmetry, Sergey Igonin for references~\cite{verbov1,verbov2} and Ian Anderson for reference~\cite{aa-taub}.
 The author also acknowledges support from the Netherlands Organisation for Scientific Research (NWO) (Project No.\ 680.47.413).